advanced-security/probot-security-alerts/README.md

 ## Using a proxy

-To use Smee.io as a proxy for a private port or local development environment:
+The GitHub App will automatically create an use an endpoint on smee.io as a proxy if the environment `NODE_ENV` is not set to `production`.
+It will create a new endpoint and add it to the `.env` file automatically.
+To manually configure the App to use Smee.io as a proxy for a private port or local development environment:

 1. Go to https://smee.io/new.
 Copy the provided webhook URL.
 1. Create (or update) a `.env` file.
 An example file (`.env.example`) is provided.
 1. Add a line with `WEBHOOK_PROXY_URL=` and the URL from Step 1.
-For example, `WEBHOOK_PROXY_URL=https://smee.io/ABCDEF`
+For example, `WEBHOOK_PROXY_URL=https://smee.io/ABCDEF

-Alternatively, you can use set the environment variable manually in the Terminal window.

 ## The environment (.env) file

 This file `.env` contains the environment settings used by the Probot application.
 A sample file is provided (`.env.sample`).
-The first time the application is run and the GitHub App is registered, the file will be created.
-If the file already exists, the settings will be updated to include the APP_ID and security settings for the registered application.
+The first time the application is run, the file will be created.
+Once the GitHub App is registered, the file will be updated with the security settings required for creating tokens.
 Typically, there are only two settings that may need to be configured initially:

 - `GH_ORG` - Configure the application to register with an organization rather than the current user, specify the organization name
-- `WEBHOOK_PROXY_URL` - Configure a proxy server that will receive all webhook messages
+- `WEBHOOK_PROXY_URL` - Configure a proxy server that will receive all webhook messages.
+If not provided, this will be created automatically in non-production environments.

 ## First launch